 The World Health Organization (WHO) recommends exclusive breastfeeding for babies up to six months of age.
 Then, a well-balanced, healthy weaning diet with continued breastfeeding for up to two years is advised (2).
 If breastfeeding isn’t possible, the baby can have fortified infant formula (3).
 For babies with lactose intolerance or milk allergy, using a hypoallergeniciXRelated to substances less likely to cause an allergic reaction formula is usually advisable (4).

-Babies under 12 months should avoid cow’s milk as their digestive systems are immature to digest it (5).
+Babies under 12 months should avoid cow’s milk as their digestive systems are too immature to digest it (5).
 Cow milk has high amounts of protein and minerals that can burden an infant’s kidneys.
-Besides, protein in cow’s milk can irritate the gut’s lining, increasing the risk of blood loss, leading to iron deficiency anemia (IDA)iXAnemia caused by insufficient iron in the body that helps in the formation of red blood cells in babies (6).
+Casein, the main protein in cow’s milk, can irritate the lining of the intestines, increasing the risk of blood loss and the development of iron deficiency anemia (IDA)iXAnemia caused by insufficient iron in the body that helps in the formation of red blood cells in babies (6).

 Milk Alternatives For Toddlers

 - Whole cow’s milk: One cup of fortified whole cow’s milk offers more energy, protein, fat, and vitamin D than other animal and plant-based milk alternatives (8).
 Besides, it provides considerable amounts of calcium and vitamin A that support the toddler’s growth and development.
 Toddlers between 12 and 24 months should consume two to three cups (16 to 24oz.) of whole milk every day (9).
 Toddlers with lactose intolerance or a milk allergy can’t have cow’s milk and will need to drink an alternate milk.

-- Goat milk: Goat milk has a similar nutritional profile to cow’s milk, except that it contains less lactose than cow’s milk (10).
+- Goat’s milk: Goat’s milk has a similar nutritional profile to cow’s milk, except that it contains less lactose than cow’s milk (10).
 Besides, goat’s milk is easily digestible, less allergenic, and has higher protein, healthy fat, vitamin A, calcium, and potassium content (11).
 However, it has less vitamin B12 and folateiXNaturally occurring form of Vitamin B9, responsible for protein metabolism and the production of red blood cells (12).
-Toddlers with less severe lactose intolerance can consume fortified goat’s milk after doctor consultation.
+Toddlers with less severe lactose intolerance can consume fortified goat’s milk after a doctor’s consultation.

-- Rice milk: Rice milk comes by grinding the rice with water and then filtering the paste.
-Compared to cow milk, it has less protein, fat, and vitamin D, which is why it is considered a poor substitute for whole cow’s milk (8).
+- Rice milk: Rice milk is made by grinding rice with water and then filtering the paste.
+Compared to cow’s milk, it has less protein, fat, and vitamin D, which is why it is considered a poor substitute for whole cow’s milk (8).
 However, fortified rice milk can be a choice for lactose-intolerant toddlers who also have a soy or nut allergy, provided they get sufficient protein through other foods.
 Since rice milk has fewer nutrients than cow’s milk, it requires fortification.

-- Oat milk: Oats is a fiber-rich, whole-grain that gives oats milk.
+- Oat milk: Oat is a fiber-rich, whole-grain that gives oat milk.
 Its nutritional profile is superior to rice and almond milk.
 Besides, it has higher levels of calcium and iron than cow’s milk.
-However, it has less fat, especially PUFA and proteins, than cow’s milk.
-It also contains an antinutrient, phytic acid, so its fortification is necessary (8) (11).
+However, it has less fat, especially proteins, than cow’s milk.
+It also contains phytic acid, so its fortification is necessary (8) (11).

-- Coconut milk: Coconut milk comes by processing mature coconut flesh.
+- Coconut milk: Coconut milk is made from processing mature coconut flesh.
 One cup of coconut milk offers less energy and protein than a cup of cow’s milk.
 However, it is high in saturated fat, calcium, and iron.
 Since coconut milk is low in vitamin D, it needs fortification.
 Regardless, feeding coconut milk as a primary beverage isn’t advisable.

 - Hemp milk: It is made by blending hemp seeds and water.
 This non-dairy beverage has considerable calcium, iron, and vitamin D, but it is low in fat and protein compared to cow’s milk.
 You can add unsweetened, fortified hemp milk to your toddler’s diet plan, provided they also eat a well-balanced diet.

 - Lactose-free milk: Lactose-free milk is cow’s milk with lactaseiXProduced by the walls of the small intestine, it helps in the digestion of lactose, primarily found in dairy products , a natural enzyme.
 Lactase is added to the milk to break down lactose (milk sugar), making milk easily digestible to lactose-intolerant toddlers (15).

-Besides these, cashew milk, sheep milk, pea milk, and flax milk are some other milk options you can try.
+Cashew milk, sheep milk, pea milk, macadamia milk, and flax milk are some other milk options you can try.
 The suitability of milk will depend on the toddler’s age, food sensitivities or allergies, dietary habits, current health, and medical status.
 Your healthcare provider may evaluate these factors before suggesting a suitable milk alternative for your toddler.

 Concerns With Milk Alternatives